 Your business is getting by just fine – but still, the questions remain: Could you be selling more?
-Is there an opportunity to increase market penetration?
-Is there any way you could engage in further product diversification?
+Is there an opportunity to increase market share?
+Is there any way you could further your product diversification efforts?

-In this article, we'll explain what market development is and how you can employ it to increase sales and grow your business.
+In this article, we'll explain what market development is and how you can employ it to grow your business.
+Then, we’ll take a look at some examples of market development strategies that work for top businesses today.

 What is market development?